Common Topics in Math for 6-Year-Olds to Learn

 Time

-The ability to tell the time is a necessary skill in our daily life, yet it may be difficult for kids to master.
-You should first help your kids understand how time relates to their life before teaching them to interpret it.
+The ability to tell the time is necessary in our daily lives, yet it may be difficult for kids to master.
+You should first help your kids understand how time relates to their lives before teaching them to interpret it.
 With simple activities and games, children will develop an awareness of the passage of time from a young age.

 Money

 At six years, pupils should be able to recognize monetary denominations and sum currencies in coin and bill form.
-Combining whole dollars and cents may be difficult for six-year-olds; however, your kids will appreciate the financial applications of math with constant practice.
+Combining whole dollars and cents may be difficult for six-year-olds; however, with constant practice, your kids will appreciate the financial applications of math.

 Addition and Subtraction

 When teaching addition and subtraction concepts to kids, you should start with addition first.
-Most children understand the idea of gaining better than that of losing thanks to the interactions with their parents and toys in their toddler years.
+Most children understand the idea of gaining better than losing, thanks to the interactions with their parents and toys in their toddler years.
 When they get comfortable with addition, introduce them to subtraction.

 But don’t take away toys as a way to teach kids subtraction since the approach can fuel resentment toward learning in children.
 Instead, use math worksheets for 6-year-olds or play games that subtly teach subtraction and addition.
 Also, don’t forget about the importance of repetition as a system for reinforcing ideas you’ve introduced to children.